Disaster Recovery Solutions

 With so much riding on your environment, you can’t afford to wait that long to find out you have a problem with your backups.
 You can’t risk waiting until you need it to discover that your recovery doesn’t work.
 The consequences of getting it wrong can be severe:

-of business processes have an RTO of 4 hours or less 4
+of business processes have an RTO (Recovery Time Objective) of 4 hours or less 4

-of companies without disaster recovery coverage who suffer a major data disaster are out of business within one year 5
+of companies without disaster recovery coverage who suffer a major disaster are out of business within a year 5

 When there’s a disaster, outage, ransomware strike, or other disruption, you need to be able to get your organization back online quickly.
 That means always being ready… for anything.
 And given the rapid change in today’s IT environments, readiness can’t be something that you can afford to address annually… or even quarterly.
 Readiness must be a daily focus.

 Simplification, automatic, rapid disaster recovery solutions for enterprise data protection environments:

 Build multiple DR tiers to more efficiently meet your SLAs.
 Align your data protection to the business value of your data.
 This means having RPO and RTO requirements and off-site backups that allow you to protect and recover your most critical data and workloads quickly.
 This will enable you to:

 - Better manage the cost of your disaster recovery infrastructure

 - Efficiently manage recovery tiers and off-site backups